01 of 07

 Here’s a list of basics to keep in this file:

-keep the files you use often (aka a few times a year) in the front.
+Keep the files you use often (aka a few times a year) in the front.
 Resist the urge to over-organize this space because if you get too specific it actually makes it harder to find things when you really, really need them.
-Generally, if you’re dipping into your Archive file, you really, really need that piece of paper so make it as easy on yourself as possible.
+Generally, if you’re dipping into your Archive file, you need that piece of paper to make it as easy on yourself as possible.

 - Real Estate